CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

 In this Exercise, you will be able to complete the following tasks:

 - Task 1: Tunnel into the Azure Kubernetes Service cluster
-- Task 2: Set up Key Vault & Secrets
+- Task 2: Set up MongoDB Secrets with AKS
 - Task 3: Deploy a namespace, service, and workload in the Azure Kubernetes Service using the Azure Portal
 - Task 4: Deploy a service & workload using kubectl